 We all know that everything can change in a day.
 But what about three weeks?
 Is this really enough time for you to completely transform your body and your health?
-In this 3 Week Diet review, we’ll be diving in and finding out.
+We’ll be diving in this product and finding out.

 Overview and Features: What is the 3 Week Diet?